-Our Annual Report, including our audited financial statements for the fiscal year ended September 30, 2008, is being mailed to you along with this Proxy Statement.
-In order to reduce printing and postage costs, in certain circumstances only one Annual Report or Proxy Statement, as applicable, will be mailed to multiple stockholders sharing an address unless the Company receives contrary instructions from one or more of the stockholders sharing an address.
-If your household has received only one Annual Report and one Proxy Statement, the Company will deliver promptly a separate copy of the Annual Report and the Proxy Statement to any stockholder who sends a written or oral request to Warner Music Group Corp., 75 Rockefeller Plaza, New York, New York 10019, (212) 275-2000, Attention: Corporate Secretary.
-If your household is receiving multiple copies of the Company's annual reports or proxy statements and you wish to request delivery of a single copy, you may send a written request to Warner Music Group Corp., 75 Rockefeller Plaza, New York, New York 10019, (212) 275-2000, Attention: Corporate Secretary.
+Our Annual Report, including our audited financial statements for the fiscal year ended September 30, 2009, is being mailed to you along with this Proxy Statement.
+In order to reduce printing and postage costs, in certain circumstances only one Annual Report, Proxy Statement or Notice, as applicable, will be mailed to multiple stockholders sharing an address unless the Company receives contrary instructions from one or more of the stockholders sharing an address.
+If your household has received only one Annual Report, Proxy Statement or Notice, as applicable, the Company will deliver promptly a separate copy of the Annual Report, Proxy Statement or Notice, as applicable, to any stockholder who sends a written or oral request to Warner Music Group Corp., 75 Rockefeller Plaza, New York, NY 10019, (212) 275-2000, Attention: Corporate Secretary.
+If your household is receiving multiple copies of the Company's annual reports, proxy statements or Notices of Internet Availability of Proxy Materials and you wish to request delivery of a single copy, you may send a written request to Warner Music Group Corp., 75 Rockefeller Plaza, New York, NY 10019, (212) 275-2000, Attention: Corporate Secretary.